erickcastrillo/Diquis/docs/aspnet/AUTHORIZATION.md

 # Authorization with ASP.NET Core Policies

-This document describes how authorization is implemented in La Cantera using ASP.NET Core Authorization Policies.
+This document describes how authorization is implemented in Diquis using ASP.NET Core Authorization Policies.

 ## Overview

-La Cantera uses **ASP.NET Core Authorization** with custom policy-based authorization.
+Diquis uses **ASP.NET Core Authorization** with custom policy-based authorization.
 This provides a flexible and powerful way to implement authorization logic based on claims, roles, and custom requirements.

 ## Architecture